donaldRwilliams/GGMncv/README.md

 ## A Note on Statistical Inference

 It might be tempting to think these approaches lead to rich *inference*.
-This would be a mistake, as they suffer from all of the problems of any automated procedure for model selection (e.g., Berk et al. 2013; Lee et al. 2016).
+This would be a mistake–they suffer from all of the problems inherent to automated procedures for model selection (e.g., Berk et al. 2013; Lee et al. 2016).

 And note that:

 1. Simply **not** detecting an effect does not provide evidence for the null hypothesis.